ericom-gideon/docs/docs/servers/new_server_username_and_password.md

 __Linux__: When a new server is created a password is generated and displayed during the build process and is also sent to you via email.

-__Windows__:  The password is set during the first use of this server - there is no default password.
+__Windows__:  Depending on the windows distribution the password will either be set during the first boot or emailed to you.

 If you don't receive the email, please check your spam folder.